ryanechternacht/witches-den/README.md

 - Underscore
 - d3 (graphing)

-I'm sure I'll be adding more as a delve deeper into the databasing, user/identity management, and UI/UX.
+I'm sure I'll be adding more as I delve deeper into the databasing, user/identity management, and UI/UX.